dflemin3/trappist/Analysis/EstXUVFsat/README.rst

    :width: 200px
    :align: center

-   Empirical log10(Lx/Lbol) (black) and log10(LXUV/Lbol) for fully-convective M dwarfs from the Wright et al. (2011) sample with the latter computed in this work.
+   Empirical Lx/Lbol (black) and LXUV/Lbol for saturated, fully-convective M dwarfs from the Wright et al. (2011) sample, with the latter computed in this work, as a function of Rossby number.
+Both distributions are consistent with a flat line near 10^-3, but with the LXUV ratio mean > Lx ratio mean.

 .. figure:: XXUVDist.png
   :width: 200px